DennisOluoch/novel-svelte/README.md

 - 📏 Image resizing after upload
 - 💾 Automatic image optimization

-## Security Considerations
+### Security Considerations

-⚠️ **Important**: The environment variables configured above will be visible in the client-side code.
+⚠️ **Important**: The configuration passed to the Editor component will be visible in the client-side code.
 For production use, we strongly recommend implementing a server-side API endpoint to handle the actual upload operations.

-### Recommended Production Setup
+#### Recommended Production Setup

 1. Create a server-side API endpoint (using SvelteKit or your preferred backend):